ramdassk/gitjavatest/readme.txt

-Changed on the server on developer- change 2
+changed developer on the client - change 3